danieloskarsson/jsond/README.md

 A JSOND array MUST define a list of JSOND values in such way that all corresponding JSON array values are defined by at least one of the values in the JSOND array.

-§Arrays can be defined using multiple "types" which means that 0 or more of those types are allowed.
 §JSOND does not care about duplicate objects or how many items are in the array.

 ## Booleans